Windows Scripting

 Description

-With this Fileset associated, the FileWave Client Name will have the utmost precedence.
-For example, if the Windows Hostname is changed directly from Windows settings, Active Directory, or any other method, the Fileset will change the hostname back to what is listed as the FileWave Client Name.
+With this Fileset associated, the FileWave Client Name becomes the source of truth.
+If the Windows hostname is changed directly in Windows, Active Directory, or another tool, the Fileset changes it back to the FileWave Client Name the next time the rename workflow runs.

 Good name examples: